Trade directory · Fayetteville metro · Arkansas

 Insurance Minimums

-General liability insurance recommended minimum $300,000 per occurrence.
+General liability minimum $300,000 recommended, though not state-mandated for handyman services.
 Workers compensation required if employing others.
-Bonding requirements vary by project scope and customer requirements.
+Bonding requirements vary by municipality for larger projects.

 § C · Path to license